Constipation Causing Back Pain - Are You Feeling The Strain?

 By which time you'll have a backlog of waste that needs to come out.

-And by holding it regularly your body will start to send the signal to go less frequently which will increase the risk of your constipation becoming chronic.
+And by holding it regularly your body will start to think it needs to go less frequently, which will increase the risk of your constipation becoming chronic.

-So if you need to take a shit, take a shit!
+So for your own good, if you need to take a shit, take a shit!

-Try resting your feet on a small stool so that your knees are above your hips.
+So try resting your feet on a small stool when you sit on the toilet, as this will raise your knees above your hips.

-Which will send a strong signal to your body about what your intentions are and make it more likely it will comply!
+Which sends a strong signal to your body about what your intentions are and improves your chances of a satisfying ending!

-However these contain chemicals that can cause harmful side-effects such as drowsiness and nausea and they are not good for you if you use them long-term.
+However, these contain chemicals that can cause harmful side-effects such as drowsiness and nausea, and they are not good for you to use in the long-term.

 So try a herbal laxative instead.

-These are natural as they are made from plant extracts and they help to soften your stools and push them through your colon.
+These are made from plant extracts and help to soften your stools and push them through your colon.

-Now there are plenty of options to go for and a good one to try is flax seed oil.
+Now there are plenty of options to go for but a good one to try is flaxseed oil.

-Taking a spoonful of this oil daily helps to lubricate your intestines which makes it easier for the stools to pass through the colon.
+As taking a spoonful of this oil daily helps to lubricate your intestines, which makes it easier for the stools to pass through the colon.